Papua fights to bring COVID-19 cases under control | ExBulletin

 To cope with this situation, Papua cannot work alone.
 The central government and all relevant stakeholders must help the province contain the surge in COVID-19 cases.

-It is time to show the spirit of “gotong royong” (mutual cooperation) and a real sense of Indonesia to the Papuan administration and those in desperate need of help in the province.
+It’s time to show the spirit of “gotong royong” (mutual cooperation) and a true sense of indonesia to Papua administration and those who desperately need help in the province.

 Sources